Atlantic City man charged with armed robbery

-ATLANITC CITY — A 20-year-old city resident was arrested in connection with an armed robbery that occurred Monday afternoon on the 200 North block of South Carolina Avenue.
+ATLANITC CITY — A 20-year-old city resident was arrested in an armed robbery that occurred Monday afternoon in the 200 block of N. South Carolina Avenue, police said.

-Zion Key was charged with was charged with armed robbery and also faces weapons and drug-related charges.
+Zion Key was charged with armed robbery, possession of a weapon, possession of a weapon for an unlawful purpose, possession of a controlled dangerous substance, possession with intent to distribute and possession of drug paraphernalia.

-Officer John Bell spoke to the 23-year-old victim, who said that he was robbed at gunpoint by a man he knew, police said.
+Officer John Bell spoke to the 23-year-old victim, who said he was robbed at gunpoint by a man he knew, police said Tuesday in a news release.

-Bell sent out a description of the man to other responding officers.
-Special Investigation Detective Christopher Smith found Key, who police said fit the description, on Gordon’s Alley.
-Smith and other responders subsequently stopped and searched Key.
+Bell sent out a description of the man to other officers.
+Detective Christopher Smith found Key, who police said fit the description, on Gordon’s Alley.
+Smith and other responders subsequently stopped and searched Key, police said.

-Police allege that Key was in possession of a handgun, with law enforcement also uncovering suspected crack cocaine, a digital scale and common drug-packaging material.
+Police said Key was in possession of a handgun, suspected crack cocaine, a digital scale and drug-packaging materials.

 People are also reading…